 SunRail was established as a 61-mile commuter rail system serving Central Florida, of which 49 miles are currently in operation.
 The 32-mile first phase of SunRail, which opened in 2014, serves 12 stations and links DeBary to Sand Lake Road, south of Orlando.
 Phase II South, which opened in 2018, serves four additional stations, south to Poinciana.
-Additionally, the original Interlocal Agreement between the partners included a Phase II North expansion which is intended to extend service from the City of DeBary to the City of DeLand.
-This Phase II North expansion is currently being evaluated by the Central Florida Commuter Rail Commission.
+The original Interlocal Agreement between the partners included a Phase II North expansion which will extend service from the City of DeBary to the City of DeLand.
+This Phase II North expansion is programmed for funding in Fiscal Year 2020/21.